-The EOC may be activated at any of the following levels.
-Generally, the EOC is activated at the lowest level necessary to adequately respond to the event:
+The EOC may be activated at any of the following levels, whether physically or virtually.
+Generally, the EOC is activated at the lowest level necessary to adequately respond to the event5: The EOC activation level may rise or drop based on the needs of the incident or event.

-A. EOC Staffing - Level 4 - Situation Monitoring
+A. EOC Staffing - Level 4 - Situation Monitoring6